watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 It's about my personalized costume.
 I can't come up with any ideas no matter what I do.

-How were you able to come up with an idea for your personalized costume, Hokuto-senpai?
+How were you able to come up with your personalized costume, Hokuto-senpai?

 **Hokuto:** How did I?
 Mm, I had a person in mind as my target.
 That's all.